zhangruiskyline/NLP_DeepLearning/README.md

 ```python
 tokens = [t for t in tokens if not any(c.isdigit() for c in t)] # remove any digits, i.e. "3rd edition"
 ```
+#Word2vec

+## The Skip-Gram Model
+ >Goal: We’re going to train the neural network to do the following.
+Given a specific word in the middle of a sentence (the input word), look at the words nearby and pick one at random.
+The network is going to tell us the probability for every word in our vocabulary of being the “nearby word” that we chose.

+We’ll train the neural network to do this by feeding it word pairs found in our training documents.
+The below example shows some of the training samples (word pairs) we would take from the sentence “The quick brown fox jumps over the lazy dog.”
+I’ve used a small window size of 2 just for the example.
+The word highlighted in blue is the input word.

+If two different words have very similar “contexts” (that is, what words are likely to appear around them), then our model needs to output very similar results for these two words.
+And one way for the network to output similar context predictions for these two words is if the word vectors are similar.
+So, if two words have similar contexts, then our network is motivated to learn similar word vectors for these two words!
+Ta da!

+And what does it mean for two words to have similar contexts?
+I think you could expect that synonyms like “intelligent” and “smart” would have very similar contexts.
+Or that words that are related, like “engine” and “transmission”, would probably have similar contexts as well.

 # Deep Learning NLP